AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/reporting-elements/reporting-elements-overview.md

 product-area: reporting
 navigation-topic: reports
 title: Reporting elements overview
-description: All Adobe Workfront reports are a combination of 3 essential elements:
+description: All Adobe Workfront reports and lists are a combination of 3 essential elements:
 ---

 # Reporting elements overview

-All Adobe Workfront reports are a combination of 3 essential elements:
+All Adobe Workfront reports and lists are a combination of 3 essential elements:

 * A view
 * A filter